How much does an international move cost?

 The Size and Quantity of Your Shipment

-An object’s volume is the amount of space which the body occupies, and can be determined in different means depending upon the shape of an object.
+An object’s volume is the amount of space that its body occupies and can be determined by different means depending upon its shape.

 Shipping Methods: Air vs. Sea Freight

-Your decision of ways can superbly alter expenses:
+Your choice of ways can superbly alter expenses:

-Air Freight: Faster but pricier option that would be best for expensive or breakable products that must reach recipients right away.
+Air Freight: A faster but pricier option that would be best for expensive or breakable products that must reach recipients right away.
 Small consignments to Europe cost several thousand dollars.

-Ocean Shipping: Cheaper but slower option, best for full-household moves.
-Sea voyage shipping of a large container is frequently half the cost of air freight, but can take several weeks.
+Ocean Shipping: A cheaper but slower option, best for full-household moves.
+Shipping a large container by sea is frequently half the cost of air freight but can take several weeks.

 Most sea freight is arranged as a balance between the cost and capacity, though there are still times when air freight is more appropriate.